Standard General: RadioShack

 In 2015, The New York Times described the firm as "the little-known hedge fund that is also leading the turnaround at RadioShack."
 In 2015, during RadioShack's Chapter 11 bankruptcy, Standard General formed General Wireless (although unrelated, General Wireless was the original name for Metro by T-Mobile), to act as the owner and operator of the RadioShack brand and its assets.
 The new company partnered with Sprint to create co-branded stores, with Sprint's name eventually becoming the primary brand on the exterior and selling both Sprint and RadioShack-branded products and services within.
 General Wireless filed for Chapter 11 bankruptcy on March 8, 2017, taking the RadioShack name through its second bankruptcy in two years.
 On June 12, 2017, General Wireless announced its intent to auction off the RadioShack name.
 In late July 2018, RadioShack partnered up with HobbyTown USA to open up around 100 RadioShack "Express" stores.
-In 2020, the assets were brought by Miami-based Retail Ecommerce Ventures.
+In 2020, the assets were bought by Miami-based Retail Ecommerce Ventures.

 Tegna and Cox Media Group

 On February 22, 2022, Tegna Inc. announced that it had agreed to be taken private by a group led by Standard General and Apollo Global Management for $24 per-share, valuing the company at $5.4 billion.
-The company, which will retain the Tegna name, will be controlled by an affiliate of Standard General, with Standard Media CEO Deb McDermott (who previously led Young Broadcasting and Media General) becoming CEO.
-Affiliates of AGM, as well as Cox Media Group (which is principally owned by AGM, with Cox Enterprises as a minority shareholder) and other investors, will hold non-voting shares in the company.
-Tegna's digital advertising subsidiary Premion will be held as a standalone business between Standard and CMG.
-The sale includes a clause that will slowly increase the value that Standard and Apollo will pay per-share if the sale takes longer than nine months to close.
+The company, would retain the Tegna name, be controlled by an affiliate of Standard General, with Standard Media CEO Deb McDermott (who previously led Young Broadcasting and Media General) becoming CEO.
+Affiliates of AGM, as well as Cox Media Group (which is principally owned by AGM, with Cox Enterprises as a minority shareholder) and other investors, would have held non-voting shares in the company.
+Tegna's digital advertising subsidiary Premion would be held as a standalone business between Standard and CMG.
+The sale included a clause that would have slowly increase the value that Standard and Apollo would pay per-share if the sale took longer than nine months to close.